In Small Minnesota Prairie Town Of Benson, Warring Visions Of America Amid COVID

 Does he carry a weapon?
 This soft-spoken man says he does not.

-“But I know where one is if I need it.”MORE NEWS: Experts Say Minnesotans Must 'Take Boosting Seriously' To End Pandemic
+“But I know where one is if I need it.”MORE NEWS: Judge Hears Arguments In COVID Mandate Lawsuit By Minneapolis Restaurants Against City

 (© Copyright 2022 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)